malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 ## Deeper look into `pytz`

+I know what you are thinking:
-Please explain what is this 9 minutes offset!
-If my program keeps on like this, calamity will happen.
+"Please explain what is this 9 minutes offset!
+If my program keeps on like this, calamity will happen."

-Well, these are historical timezones (yes, they existed!).
+Well, these are historical timezones (yes, [they existed](https://en.wikipedia.org/wiki/Local_mean_time)!).
 And people dealing with times from the first half of the 20th century may need them.

 `pytz` can actually deal with the timezones of almost any region after the 1900s.